Jesterhearts/piece/README.md

 fails.

 ## Quirks to be aware of
+- Assume most effects are pulling targets from anywhere (battlefield, graveyard, exile, etc) and use restrictions to narrow down the target list appropriately.
 - Type, subtype, and color list fields must be written as a comma separated list of values.
 The parser automatically converts these to a list of the appropriate type.
 This means that instead of
   writing: